exercism/gleam/exercises/concept/tracks-on-tracks-on-tracks/.docs/instructions.md

 ## 1. Create a new list

-To keep track of the languages you want to learn, you'll need to create an new list.
+To keep track of the languages you want to learn, you'll need to create a new list.
 Define the `new_list` function that returns a new, empty list.

 ```gleam
 new_list()